robocomp/sngnn/scenario_editor/README.md

 - NumPy

 #### Running the program
-To run the program we suggest to copy the input file to a temporary file that will be updated automatically by the script (You can use socnav_test_small.json here):
+To run the program we suggest to copy the input file to a temporary file that will be updated automatically by the script (You can use test.json here instead of socnav-unlabelled.json):
 > cp socnav-unlabelled.json saved.json

 The script is run as in the following command: